ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 ![RPi-desktop](/images/labs/images/RPi/button.png){:height="100px"}
 </p>

 In this exercise you will control an LED using a button.
-Your program should toggle the state of the LED everytime the button is pressed.
+Your program should toggle the state of the LED every time the button is pressed.
 So, if the LED is ON and the button is pressed, it should turn OFF.
 If the LED is OFF and the button is pressed, it should turn ON.

 For the circuit you will need the following components: